Lodewikus2000/inequality/DESIGN.md

 currentYear: last year the user selected;

 ### Map
-Country code calculated based on gini coefficient with a d3 colorScale.
-Mousing over the country shows the number of the gini coefficient.
+Country color calculated based on share of income of top 10%, top 1%, or bottom 10%, with a d3 colorScale.
+Mousing over the country shows that number.
-A legend shows the relationship between colors and gini values.
+A legend shows the relationship between colors and share.
-Clicking a country changes views 2 and 3 to display information of the clicked country.
+Clicking a country changes views 2, 3 and 4 to display information of the clicked country.
 This works by sending the geograhpy.id to a new function to update the pie chart.
 Needed:
 - data of gini-coefficient;